bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 Follow the installation instructions here: https://docs.konghq.com/deck/latest/installation/

-Below is an example of a simple OpenAPI spec that we will use to generate a Kong configuration file.
+Below is an example of a simple OpenAPI spec that you will use to generate a Kong configuration file.

 ```yaml
 openapi: 3.0.1